Secchi93/PyDebrisFlow2D/README.md

 ## Research software, safety, and limitation-of-liability disclaimer

 PyDebrisFlow2D is research software intended for scientific research, numerical experimentation, education, and method development.
-It is **not** a certified engineering tool, operational forecasting system, emergency-management platform, hazard-warning system, early-warning system, or other safety-critical system.

 Simulation outputs depend on model assumptions, input data, digital elevation model quality, release geometry, initial and boundary conditions, material and rheological parameters, source-term parameterizations, calibration, numerical resolution, time-step selection, software dependencies, hardware, and user-defined configurations.
-Numerical stability, successful execution, or satisfaction of the included verification tests does not establish that a simulated scenario is physically correct or suitable for a particular real-world application.

 Results must be independently reviewed and validated by appropriately qualified professionals before being used in engineering design, hazard assessment, territorial or land-use planning, emergency management, regulatory procedures, or decisions affecting people, property, infrastructure, or the environment.
-The software and its outputs must not be used as the sole basis for safety-critical or operational decisions.

 PyDebrisFlow2D is provided on an **“AS IS”** and **“AS AVAILABLE”** basis, without warranties or conditions of any kind, whether express, implied, statutory, or otherwise, including, without limitation, warranties of accuracy, reliability, completeness, merchantability, fitness for a particular purpose, non-infringement, or regulatory compliance, to the maximum extent permitted by applicable law.

-The authors and contributors do not guarantee that the software or its outputs are accurate, complete, error-free, suitable for operational deployment, or capable of reproducing any specific natural event.
-Results may be affected by incomplete or inaccurate data, uncertain initial conditions and material properties, model simplifications, numerical approximations, calibration and validation limitations, hardware or dependency differences, programming errors, and unexpected runtime behavior.

 Users are solely responsible for determining whether the software is suitable for their intended purpose, selecting and verifying input data and parameters, reviewing and validating all results, obtaining any required professional or regulatory approvals, and complying with applicable laws, professional standards, institutional procedures, and safety requirements.